chryzsh/DarthSidious/password-cracking.md

 Sometimes a wordlist from the internet just doesn't cut it so you have to make your own.
 There are two scenarios where I have needed to make my own lists.
 1. I need a non-english language wordlist
 2. I need a keyboard walking wordlist
-3. I need a target based wordlist
+3. I need a target wordlist

 ####### Non-english wordlist